-Today, most advocates for people with disabilities describe a concept a home, as well as other environments, having barrier-free accessibility.
-This means that a person is only disabled to the extent that there are barriers.
-If there are no barriers, such as a ramp instead of stairs for someone who uses a wheelchair, then the disability disappears.
+Home modifications for cerebral palsy help people live barrier-free in their own homes.
 All parents want their children to have opportunities, and for those with cerebral palsy, that means living barrier-free.
-While parents cannot control all environments, they can control the home and eliminate its barriers with modifications.
+While parents cannot control all environments, they can control the home and eliminate its obstacles by implementing modifications.

 What Are Home Modifications?

-Home modifications are any changes made to the home that are done to remove the environmental barriers that limit someone with disabilities.
-Having barriers in the home limits a child from doing what other children are able to do, they limit a child’s ability to be independent, and they encourage isolation and lack of participation.
-Any modifications that can remove these barriers, improve a child’s life in all of these ways.
+Home modifications are any changes made to the home to remove the environmental barriers limiting someone with disabilities.
+When there are barriers in the home, it keeps a child from being independent and promotes isolation and a lack of participation.
+Any modifications that can remove these barriers improve a child’s life in all of these ways.

 Physical Modifications for Homes

-Some of these physical modifications may be simple, like using rugs on hard floors with no-slip backings to prevent slips and falls.
-They may also be more complicated, such as installing a lighting system that signals the doorbell or phone has rung for a child with hearing limitations.
-Here are some of the important considerations you need to make when modifying your home for a disabled child:
+Some of these modifications may be simple, like using rugs on hard floors with no-slip backings to prevent slips and falls.
+They may also be more complicated, such as installing a lighting system that signals when the doorbell or phone has rung for a child with hearing limitations.
+Here are some of the important considerations you need to make when modifying the interior of your home for a disabled child:

 - Access into and out of the home

-- Access throughout the home, which may mean no steps or devices to go up and down steps
+- Access throughout the entire home, which may mean eliminating steps or providing devices to go up and down steps

 - Hallways and doorways that are sufficiently wide